CruisinAlong/NewEngine/README.md

 9. Install xmake
 10. Click Finish
 11. IDE project files for MSVC will be automatically generated
-12. There will be a folder with the prefix "vs" following with the current MSVC version e.g. vs2026, vs2022.
+12. There will be a folder with the prefix "vsxmake" following with the current MSVC version e.g. vsxmake2026, vsxmake2022.
 Select that folder and the .sln file is found there
 13. Alternatively, there is a Generate.bat file which you can use after installing xmake and it will generate a build for an exe file that can be found on the bin/Debug-x64/App/App.exe.

 Only Supports Windows